ZakLab-Soils/AMF_turnover_plant_productivity_gradient/README.md

 Sequences for this manuscript are deposited in the NCBI SRA database under the Manistee Forest Soil Nitrogen Mineralization Gradient Study BioProject (PRJNA714922) with the SRA accession numbers SRR27482494-SRR27482565.
 This includes the raw reads for the forward and reverse sequences from a MiSeq 2 x 250bp run using modified versions of the NS31 and AML2 primers to target AMF 18S rDNA.

 The R scripts used for analyzing the sequences are included in the code folder.
 The data folder contains the soil environmental data and metadata for each sample/tree used in this study.
-The database folder has the edited Maarjam database (Opik et al, XXXX) used for taxonomic assignments as well as the fasta file used for phylogenetic trees construction.
+It also contains the edited Maarjam database (Opik et al, XXXX) used for taxonomic assignments and the edited QIIME Maarjam file to create the tax table from the BLAST output.

 ******
 ### References